 National athletics honor society.
 Lynchburg added a chapter of Chi Alpha Sigma, the national athletics honor society, in 2016.
 To date, we have inducted over 200 scholar athletes who have reached junior status and have a current overall GPA of 3.4 or higher.

 Athletics as a key part of the 24-7 University community.
 189 men and 191 women were listed on one or more athletic team rosters for the 2017-18.
 An unduplicated count of athletes represents 18% of the full time undergraduate student body.

 The University will offer a championship-level experience for all student-athletes, alumni, and members of the greater University of Lynchburg community.

 There is no question that athletics plays a central role in the life of Lynchburg, both for those student-athletes involved in competition at all levels and for the entire University community who engage in recreational and wellness activities or who support the Hornets as fans.
 To that end, we must address the facilities deficiencies that hinder our ability to deliver the championship experience that students and fans alike have come to expect.

-Five of the six fall teams were ranked regionally or nationally per the NCAA Division III.
+During the 2018-19 academic year, 12 of our teams were ranked regionally or nationally per the NCAA Division III.
 The University of Lynchburg is ranked at 38th at the end of fall of 2018 in the Learfield's Directors' Cup for all of Division III.
 For the Old Dominion Athletic Conference (ODAC) we are first in men's, women's and overall as of the end of the fall semester.
 Final results will be available by June of 2019.